 Virtual team building events have become an essential program used by people ops and HR teams to engage with their remote workforces—they are a proven way to foster team bonding and enhance employee morale.
-However, navigating this shift for company kickoffs (CKOs) and sales kickoffs (SKOs) hasn’t gone over so smoothly…especially given 29% of kickoff attendees (in-person, virtual, & hybrid) rate their experience a “C” grade or below.
+However, navigating this shift for company kickoffs (CKOs) and sales kickoffs (SKOs) hasn’t gone over so smoothly…especially given 29% of kickoff attendees (in-person, virtual, & hybrid) rate their experience a “C” grade or below (Brainshark).

 The need for impactful CKO experiences, virtual or not, has never been greater.
 With event marketplaces like Postal, finding innovative experiences that include logistic management has never been easier.
 In this post, I’ll cover some of best practices and ideas from what I’ve seen in my career to guide your next virtual team building event, CKO, SKO or happy hour.

 From alcohol-related events like mixology or wine tasting, to craft events like painting or terrarium making, there isn’t a shortage of ideas that align with your theme or brand.
 Whether you're looking to break up the monotony of remote work with a fun coffee-related event in the morning or finish the day with a virtual cocktail hour, the following custom options will provide you with the inspiration to create an unforgettable team bonding experience for your employees.

 Providing your team with multiple options or sessions for your virtual team building event can be a key factor to create an enjoyable experience for everyone.
 Most of our customers host at least three different events throughout their CKO to cater to different interests and preferences.
 We recommend choosing one event from the following categories for your team to choose from.